Configure instance weighting for Amazon EC2 Auto Scaling - Amazon EC2 Auto Scaling

 c5.24xlarge 96 192

-By default, all instance types are treated as the same weight.
-In other words, whether Amazon EC2 Auto Scaling launches a large or small instance type, each instance counts toward the group's desired capacity.
+By default, all instance types have equal weight regardless of size.
+In other words, whether Amazon EC2 Auto Scaling launches a large or small instance type, each instance counts the same toward the desired capacity of the Auto Scaling group.

-With instance weighting, however, you assign a number value that specifies how many capacity units to associate with each instance type.
+With weights, however, you assign a number value that specifies how many units to associate with each instance type.
 For example, if the instances are of different sizes, a c5.2xlarge instance could have the weight of 2, and a c5.4xlarge (which is two times bigger) could have the weight of 4, and so on.
-Then, when Amazon EC2 Auto Scaling launches instances, their weights count toward your desired capacity.
+Then, when Amazon EC2 Auto Scaling scales the group, these weights translate into the number of units that each instance counts toward your desired capacity.

 Considerations

-This section discusses the key considerations in implementing instance weighting effectively.
+This section discusses key considerations for effectively implementing weights.

-• Start by choosing a few instance types that reflect the actual performance requirements of your application.
-Then, decide how much each instance type should count toward the desired capacity of your Auto Scaling group by specifying their weights.
-The weights apply to current and future instances in the group.
+• Choose a few instance types that match your application's performance needs.
+Decide the weight each instance type should count toward the desired capacity of your Auto Scaling group based on its capabilities.
+These weights apply to current and future instances.

-• Be cautious about choosing very large ranges for your weights.
-For example, we don't recommend specifying a weight of 1 for an instance type when the next larger instance type has a weight of 200.
-The difference between the smallest and largest weights should also not be extreme.
-If any of the instance types have too large of a weight difference, this can have a negative effect on ongoing cost-performance optimization.
+• Avoid large ranges between weights.
+For example, don't specify a weight of 1 for an instance type when the next larger instance type has a weight of 200.
+The difference between the smallest and largest weights shouldn't be extreme, either.
+Extreme weight differences can negatively impact cost-performance optimization.

 • Set your weights and desired capacity so that the desired capacity is at least two to three times larger than your largest weight.

-• When adding instance weights to an existing Auto Scaling group, you must include any instance types that are already running in the group.
+• When you add weights to an existing group, include weights for all instance types currently in use.

-• When modifying existing instance weights, Amazon EC2 Auto Scaling will launch or terminate instances to reach your desired capacity based on the new weights.
+• When you add or change weights, Amazon EC2 Auto Scaling will launch or terminate instances to reach the desired capacity based on the new weight values.

-• If you remove an instance type, any running instances of that instance type will continue to have their last updated weight values, even though the instance type has been removed.
+• If you remove an instance type, running instances of that type keep their last weight, even if no longer defined.

-• Use the create-auto-scaling-group command to create a new Auto Scaling group.
-For example, the following command creates a new Auto Scaling group and adds instance weighting by specifying the following:
+Use the create-auto-scaling-group command.
+For example, the following command creates a new Auto Scaling group and assigns weights by specifying the following:

 • The percentage of the group to launch as On-Demand Instances (0)